wpgosocial/reading-app/README.md

 or
 ### `yarn start`

-Goal:
+### Goal:
-My mission is to make this an open source project.
-That makes accessible available for everyone to learn to read.
+My mission is to make this an <h3>open source project</h3>, that makes learning to read accessible for everyone.

 <h2>More updates coming...</h2>